 Frequently Asked Questions

-The C++ programming course at UPI Study is worth 3 credit hours, which is pretty standard for foundational programming courses.
+The course is worth 3 credit hours, which is standard for a college-level programming class.

-Yes, but double-check with your academic advisor to ensure it will fit into your degree plan and transfer accordingly.
+Yes, but check with your academic advisor to ensure it aligns with your degree requirements and transfer policies.

 Ready to Enroll in Programming in C++?